 Prior to joining HCA International, he served as Senior Director of the Strategic Resource Group at HCA's corporate headquarters in Nashville, Tennessee.
 In his position he worked with HCA executive and hospital leadership to strategically plan service line growth, physician network development, care continuum development and physician integration.

 Eric graduated from the University of Notre Dame with a Bachelor of Science degree in Science-Business Collegiate Sequence and was a member of the varsity cross country and track and field team.
 He also received a Masters in Healthcare Administration from Trinity University in San Antonio, Texas, where he was a recipient of the Trinity University Healthcare Graduate Assistantship and served as the Service and Social Chairman of the Trinity University Healthcare Student Association.

 Eric and his wife Lara have two children, Sloane and Harry, and a dog named Corby.
 He enjoys listening to live music, watching college football, reading and running, and has completed two marathons and about 10 half marathons.

 Jay deVenny, FACHE

-Vice President of Business Development, Medical City Dallas Hospital
+Chief Development Officer, Medical City Dallas Hospital

 Prior to joining Medical City, Jay spent seven years leading various administrative and business development roles within Baylor Health Care System.
 He served as director of professional services at Baylor Regional Medical Center at Plano from 2008 through 2013, where he grew scoliosis, orthopedic oncology, weight loss surgery and pain management service lines.
 Additionally, he opened satellite scoliosis clinics in Fort Worth and Fort Lauderdale, Florida.
 Jay also served as a marketing and public relations consultant and administrative resident at Baylor Regional Medical Center at Plano, championing business development and operational initiatives.